-As energy companies, utilities, industrial companies and basic materials manufacturers contribute to climate change in a particular way and are exposed to uncertainties regarding their business models, companies in these sectors must have sufficient sustainability ratings.
-Only MSCI ESG ratings in the AAA to BB range are taken into account for the investment, i.e. no investments are made in the two lowest rating categories (B and CCC).
+As energy, utilities and industrial companies as well as basic materials manufacturers contribute to climate change in a particular way and are exposed to uncertainties regarding their business models, companies in these sectors must have sufficient sustainability ratings.
+Only MSCI ESG ratings in the AAA to BB range are taken into account for the investment, i.e., no investments are made in the two lowest rating categories (B and CCC).
 If a company already represented in the portfolio is downgraded to B or CCC, the investment is sold if that is in the best interest of the pension fund.
-Directly held shares and bonds of companies are affected by the exclusions.
+Directly held shares and bonds of companies are subject to the exclusions.